Capacity of All Nine Models of Channel Output Feedback for the Two-user Interference Channel: Feedback models: Deterministic channels

-\end{theorem} \begin{proof} Due to symmetry of the channel, it is sufficient to prove only one of the above inequalities.
+\end{lemma} \begin{proof} Due to the symmetry of the channel, it is sufficient to prove only one of the above inequalities.
 We prove (\ref{eq:crslnk_d1}).
-For the single direct link feedback i.e.\ $(1000)$, the encoding is constrained such that
+For the single direct-link feedback model, $(1000)$, the encoding is constrained such that

 In the cross link feedback model